Q0h313th/face-recognition/README.md

 7. `count_time_and_move.py` is used to do the same thing as above, except it MOVES the file, which is why the storage stays constant.
 8. `run_all_videos.ps1` iterates over the files in a directory and runs the `count_time.py` script. (right now the directories are hardcoded but ill change that)
 9. `parse_files_for_unique_faces.py` searches for unique files with matching a particular regex pattern and moves it to dest_directory.
+10. `crop_videos.py` is written to crop a multitude of videos given their url, start time and end time.
+It reads this data from video_list.py to prevent convoluting code with data, ive uploaded the test file too.

 Precautions: